Leadership and Governance

 In respect of academic activities, the Vice-Chancellor is required to consult the Academic Council.
 The Vice-Chancellor is responsible for making proposals to the Board of Governors on the educational character and mission of the University, for preparing and presenting financial estimates and for the maintenance of student discipline.

-In addition, Sally Hartley, Clerk to the Board of Governors and University Secretary, has management responsibility for legal matters, including interaction with external legal advisers.
+In addition, the Director of Corporate Governance has management responsibility for legal matters, including interaction with external legal advisers.

 Chancellor - Sandi Toksvig